software-engr-full-stack/kubernetes-the-hard-way-aws/README.md

 ## TODO

-- [ ] Automate the checking of prerequisites
+- [x] Automate the checking of prerequisites

-- [ ] Check if client tools are installed
+- [x] Check if client tools are installed

+- [ ] Fix the "error dialing backend...127.0.0.1:53: no such host" intermittent issue

 - [ ] Write clearer explanation of how to deal with Terraform backend